 - This short journey was the last the ship would ever make.
-It allowed her to return to the same dock that she was launched from on 19 July 1843.
-She returned exactly 127 years after she left.
+It allowed the SS Great Britain to return to the same dock that it was launched from on 19 July 1843.
+It returned exactly 127 years after it had left.

 - The ticket was issued by Charles Hill of Bristol Limited.
 The company were ship builders and at the time owned the Great Western Dockyard.
 This is ticket number 7; we are currently unsure how many tickets were produced for this final trip.

 - Issued on the 16 July 1970, it states that the holder must “Bring this pass with you – you will not be able on board without it”.
 The lines on the ticket show that is has been folded up, probably so that it would fit into a pocket or wallet.

 Getting the SS Great Britain back to Bristol was a difficult task.
 Its hull was badly rusted and cracked in one place.
 A pontoon (floating platform) was used to bring it across the Atlantic Ocean from the Falkland Island.
 However, for the final part of the journey into Bristol Harbour the ship had to travel without it, due to the narrow River Avon and harbour entrance.

 The ship arrived at Avonmouth near Bristol in June 1970 and was placed into a dry dock.
 There a crack in the hull was sealed up using quick drying concrete and then the ship was ready to travel up the river back into Bristol harbour.